Special Geographic Area

-The Special Geographic Area (SGA) is a loose collection of 63 barangays in eight municipalities of the province of Cotabato in the Philippines.
-It is part of the Bangsamoro Autonomous Region in Muslim Mindanao, despite the province of Cotabato itself being part of a separate neighboring region, Soccsksargen.
+The Special Geographic Area (SGA) is a loose collection of 63 geographically non-contiguous barangays in eight municipalities in the province of Cotabato, Philippines.
+It is part of the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), despite Cotabato itself being part of the neighboring region of Soccsksargen.

-These barangays were partitioned from Soccsksargen following a two-part plebiscite held in January and February 2019 that formed Bangsamoro after residents of said barangays consented to their localities' inclusion in the new autonomous region.
-The municipalities these barangays are a part of, as well as the barangays themselves, remain part of Cotabato.
-These barangays could be reorganized into one or more new municipalities or merged with any of the neighboring municipalities in Maguindanao del Norte and Maguindanao del Sur, which are part of Bangsamoro.
+These barangays were transferred from Soccsksargen to Bangsamoro following the two-phase plebiscite held in January and February 2019 that ratified the creation of the autonomous region, after residents voted in favor of inclusion in Bangsamoro.
+In 2024, the barangays were reorganized into eight municipalities following the municipality creation plebiscites.
+These municipalities may eventually be reorganized into a new province or merged with the adjacent provinces of Maguindanao del Norte or Maguindanao del Sur, both of which are part of Bangsamoro.

-The Bangsamoro regional government started effective governance over these barangays since the official turnover of these localities to the region by the Cotabato provincial government on November 20, 2019.
+The Bangsamoro regional government formally assumed governance over the barangays following their official turnover by the Cotabato provincial government on November 20, 2019.
+Despite being part of Bangsamoro, the barangays and the municipalities later created from them remain geographically situated within Cotabato province.

-Some of these barangays are exclaves, which means they are entirely surrounded by localities that are not part of Bangsamoro.
+Unlike the rest of Bangsamoro, the Special Geographic Area does not form a continuous territory.
+Instead, it consists of scattered barangays across Cotabato, some of which are exclaves entirely surrounded by territory outside the autonomous region.